jmetzger/training-kubernetes-networking/kubernetes-scheduler/network-bandwith/koordinator.md

             - containerPort: 80
 ```

-In this manifest:
+In this manifest:

-- The `schedulerName: koord-scheduler` line directs Kubernetes to use Koordinator's scheduler for this Deployment.
+- The `schedulerName: koord-scheduler` line directs Kubernetes to use Koordinator's scheduler for this Deployment.
-- The rest of the manifest defines a typical Deployment with three replicas of a container named `example-container`.
+- The rest of the manifest defines a typical Deployment with three replicas of a container named `example-container`.

 By setting the `schedulerName` to `koord-scheduler`, Koordinator will handle the scheduling of these Pods, taking into account network traffic and other factors to optimize performance.
-For more information on configuring multiple schedulers, refer to the [Kubernetes Documentation](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-multiple-schedulers/).
+For more information on configuring multiple schedulers, refer to the [Kubernetes Documentation](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-multiple-schedulers/).